Who should you appoint as trustee of your trust?

 Our independent trustees have no conflicts of interest in administering your trust.
 Our trustees are independent from any bank, financial institution, or law firm.
 We are not a trust company, and trust funds are not reinvested and managed in-house.
 Instead, our trustees collaborate with your trusted financial and legal professionals solely according to their expertise in their field and the value gained through their collaboration.
 If the benefit of the of the financial products to the beneficiaries diminish, we may look elsewhere to meet the needs of the trust.
 We are also happy to pay out to beneficiaries when it aligns with the trust provisions, and not some internal memo like at the big banks, maximizing their capital gains.

-In this way, our independent status assures the maximum trust residue for the beneficiaries.
-Not only are our trustees independent from financial institutions or banks, they are also held to the highest levels of professionalism and a strict code of ethics.
-Our trustees are also members of the Independent Trustee Alliance (ITA).
+In this way, our independent status assures the maximum benefit to the beneficiaries of the trusts and estates that we serve.
+Not only are our trustees independent from financial institutions or banks, they are also held to the highest levels of professionalism and a strict code of ethics as members of the Independent Trustee Alliance (ITA).